pbplop29/SkyScrapers/UnsplashImagesScraper/Theory.md

 > **_TIP:_** Use Mozilla Firebox because it has really great dev tools.
-> **_CAUTION:_** This is just for educational purposes and personal projects don't try to scrape information if not authorized.
+> **_CAUTION:_** :no_entry: This is just for educational purposes and personal projects don't try to scrape information if not authorized.

 # How to proceed?